Yordanosbeger/tinyapp/README.md

 # My TinyApp Project

-A simple web application that does XYZ.
+A full stack web app built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Final Product